TropicalDjango/TropicalDjango/README.md

 - 👋 Hi, I’m @TropicalDjango
 - 👀 I’m interested in ...
 Gainful Employment
 - 🌱 I’m currently learning ...
-R and Go
+Rust and Python
 - 💞️ I’m looking to collaborate on ...
 Cool stuff
 - 📫 How to reach me ... on this profile